Jane Eyre (2006 TV series): Episode Three

 Jane receives a visitor from her troubled past.
 Bessie informs her of her aunt's illness and the request to see Jane before she dies.
 Jane asks Mrs. Reed why she always hated her niece.
 Mrs. Reed replies that it was because her husband had loved Jane more than his own children, even calling out for her on his deathbed.
 Jane also learns from her aunt that she has an uncle.
 This uncle asked to take care of Jane when she was still a child.
 Her aunt misinformed the uncle and told him that Jane died.
 Unlike her aunt, Jane is able to forgive Mrs. Reed on her aunt's death bed.

 Away from Thornfield Hall, Jane realizes with more clarity that Thornfield has indeed become a home for her, something she never had before.
 However, the rumours of an upcoming marriage between Blanche Ingram and Mr. Rochester disturb her immensely.
 Is she to leave her beloved Thornfield?

 In an attempt to discover Jane's real emotions, Rochester constantly teases Jane so that she finally reveals that she loves not only Thornfield Hall but Rochester as well.
 As these romantic feelings are shared by Rochester, he proposes to Jane and she accepts with joy.

 Two days before the marriage Jane's wedding veil is ruined.
 Even her seeing a shadow of a tall woman in her rooms is, according to Rochester, "half dream, half reality."
-At the wedding, however, Jane finally learns of Rochester's wife Bertha living in the North Tower.
+At the wedding, however, Jane finally learns of Rochester's wife Bertha (Claudia Coulter) living in the North Tower.
 Insanity runs in Bertha's family and as a result she was locked up for the safety of herself and others.
 This information is revealed by Richard Mason, who turns out to be Bertha's brother.
 Rochester insists that he still loves Jane and offers to live with her "as brother and sister" but Jane leaves Thornfield in the night.